Kalabasa/leanrada.com/src/pages/works/dimensions2.md

 </div>
 </span>

-Here’s the final set.
-Give it a try right on this page!
+You can give it a try right on this page!

-Just have this page on a desktop, and then point your smartphone camera to it, assuming your camera app has a QR code scanning feature.
+Simply open this page on a desktop, and then point your smartphone camera to the following image, assuming your camera app has a QR code scanning feature.

 <span class="bleed">![](../img/dimensions_finalset.jpg)</span>
 <span class="caption">Go to [tiny.cc/kdi](https://kalabasa.github.io/dimensions/) on phone if QR doesn’t work.</span>

+Here’s the final set!

 It has been a really fun and challenging project! 🎉